Tencent/3TS/src/dbtest/src/doc/OLTP Testing Tools.md

 violation: several bugs in TiDB, MySQL, PostgreSQL, OpenGauss and OceanBase

 description: Leopard decomposes several concurrency control protocols used by 18 popular databases into consistent read, mutual exclusion, first updater wins and serialization certifier to support checking various isolation levels.
-It mirrors the internal states of databases, including version orders and lock table, in addition to denpendency graph.
+It mirrors the internal states of databases, including version orders and lock table, in addition to dependency graph.

 ### Troubadour
 link: https://dl.acm.org/doi/abs/10.1145/3720504